 Call to schedule a tour to learn how we are different from traditional day care.

-International Bellevue Montessori
+Bilingual Bellevue Montessori

-The educational programs at Language Garden's bilingual Bellevue Montessori school were created with our children’s needs in mind: to mature and develop in a safe yet stimulating environment.
+The International al educational programs at Language Garden's bilingual Bellevue Montessori school were created with our children’s needs in mind: to mature and develop in a safe yet stimulating environment.
 Our teachers are fully Montessori certified, as are others on our staff.
 Montessori certification ensures that materials are well understood and used properly.
 In general, we recommend a combination of both English and Chinese immersion.
 Take a look below to learn more about each program.

 Ten benefits of Montessori education